 Google algorithm explanation time!

-Google likes ads that convert more and get a high ratio of clicks for the amount of views it gets.
+Google likes ads that convert more and get a high ratio of clicks for the number of views it gets.
 Since Google gets paid only when people click on your ad, if your ad sucks and no one clicks on it Google doesn’t get paid and Google doesn’t like it.

 When Google doesn’t like your ad, they will show it less often and charge you more for each click.
+Here is a guide for developing a successful dental marketing plan.

 Targeting the Right Keywords